Activity & Leisure

 Oil central heating and fuel for wood burner included.
 Small garden with sitting-out area and barbecue.
 Visit England 4 Star.

 All properties: Electricity, bed linen, towels and Wi-Fi included.
 Travel cot and highchair available on request.
 Games room with pool table, a selection of DVDs, books and toys (shared with other properties on-site).
 Barbecue.
 Children’s play area (shared with other properties on-site).
 Private car park (not allocated).
+4 electric vehicle charging points on-site (at cost).
 No smoking.
-Please note: In the interest of your safety, the children’s play area will be unavailable during your stay.

 English Country Cottages is the trading name of Awaze Vacation Rentals Ltd.